 - Launch iTunes and plug in your iPhone, iPad, or other iOS device.

-- Click on the device icon in the top-left corner of the window when it appears (see the below screenshot) then select your iPhone, iPad, or iPod Touch.
+- In iTunes, click on the device icon in the top-left corner of the window when it appears (see the below screenshot) then select your iPhone, iPad, or iPod Touch.
+In Finder, select your phone under Locations on the left sidebar.

 - On the Summary tab, click Back Up Now and wait for the process to complete.